Isle of Bute: Transport

 During summer, the paddle steamer Waverley calls at Rothesay on regular cruises.

 There is a regular bus service along the eastern coast road, and a daily service connecting the island with Argyll and the western Highlands and Islands.
 Many independent holidaymakers use the island as a stepping stone from Glasgow and Ayrshire to western Scotland using this route.
-In summer an open-top bus tours the island leaving from Guildford Square by the ferry at 1030, 1200, 1430 and 1600.
+In summer an open-top bus tours the island leaving from Guildford Square by the ferry at 1030, 1200, 1430, and 1600.

 The main ferry to the island leaves from Wemyss Bay, a village on the A78, the coast road between Glasgow and Ayr.
-Wemyss Bay is connected by rail to Paisley (for Glasgow International Airport) and Glasgow Central station.
-Glasgow Prestwick Airport (used by Ryanair) is connected directly to Wemyss Bay by FASTBUS 585, which runs twice an hour.
+Wemyss Bay is connected with trains running to Glasgow Central station.
+On the same line is Paisley Gilmor Street which provides a bus link to Glasgow Airport.

-There is an ad hoc link between Glasgow Pacific Quay and Port Bannatyne Marina by Loch Lomond Seaplanes, journey time 17 minutes.
+There is an ad hoc link between Glasgow Pacific Quay and Port Bannatyne Marina by Loch Lomond Seaplanes, which has a journey time of 17 minutes.

-There is also another route that runs from Loch Fad to Loch Lomond, however this route has not been set into action.
-This route is also run by Loch Lomond Seaplanes.
+There is also another route, which runs from Loch Fad to Loch Lomond; however, this has not been set into action.
+The route is also run by Loch Lomond Seaplanes.